 Maybe you're moving to a smaller home and you've gotten rid of everything you can possibly manage but you still have too many items to fit comfortably in your new home.
 This picture is all too familiar and terrifying.
 Many Americans fit this profile -- according to the Self Storage Association there are approximately 49,000 storage facilities in the United States alone.
 So, if you find yourself considering using some type of storage, you are among thousands of people who already do.

-to the self-storage world than those rows of sliding doors you see dotting the landscape across America's cities.
+But there's more to the self-storage world than those rows of sliding doors you see dotting the landscape across America's cities.
 When getting ready to enter into the storage world, it's important to first consider what type of storage is best for you.
 Other than having a variety of different sizes to choose from, there are different types as well.

 Your average indoor storage unit, you'll have to go into the building and likely go through some type of security, whether it's a keypad or individual.
 One of the biggest benefits to using an indoor storage facility is that oftentimes they offer climate controlled units.
 If you have any items you're worried about, such as paintings, wood items or certain types of furniture, using a climate controlled unit will help prevent warping.

-storage unit is not climate controlled, and not the best option for those who have items that might be sensitive to harsh temperatures.
+Your average outdoor storage unit is not climate controlled, and not the best option for those who have items that might be sensitive to harsh temperatures.
 Items that are sensitive to extreme heat or cold shouldn't be stored in an outdoor unit, even if the associated convenience might tempt you.
 Boats and vehicles are often placed in outdoor units.
 An outdoor, drive up self-storage facility is the most popular choice among people, and are the most visible and often the most convenient.
 Many drive up units have wide aisles that allow you to drive your car right up to your unit, making packing and unpacking much easier.

-with the types of storage units that are available, and have likely matched one up with your own needs.
+You're now familiar with the types of storage units that are available, and have likely matched one up with your own needs.
 However, there's more to availing yourself of a storage unit than picking one that will adequately hold your items.
 The pros and cons to self-storage are many.

-said, in today's world, where anything can happen, the value of a storage facility cannot be overstated, especially for movers.
+All that being said, in today's world, where anything can happen, the value of a storage facility cannot be overstated, especially for movers.
 It's a huge convenience for anyone who finds themselves in need for a temporary place to keep their things while moving from one home to the next.
 Maybe you sold your home but you can't move into the next one for two months?
 Self-storage is the natural solution.
 While all this holds true, it's important to strongly evaluate the need of the storage unit once you have moved and retrieved the bulk of your items.

-ready to store your things between moves, remember to put the heavy objects at the bottom of the box while not overloading.
+As you're getting ready to store your things between moves, remember to put the heavy objects at the bottom of the box while not overloading.
 Another great tip is to not stack everything up in a tower shape.
 Rather, start with the first object close to the side of the box and continue around so you use all the space in the box and the pressure gets evenly distributed.